githuburger/JIT-DCK/README.md

 ### 🌐 RQ3: How does the accuracy of JIT-DCK compare to the SOTA models in cross-project experiments?

-Step 1: Generate the cross-project data for our ITDC and JIT-Smart.
+Step 1: Generate the cross-project data for our JIT-DCK and JIT-Smart.
   ```shell
 python jitdck cross prj data generate.py
 python jitsmart cross prj data generate.py
   ```

-Step 2: Train and evaluate our ITDC and JIT-Smart in the JIT-DP and JIT-DL tasks under cross-project settings.
+Step 2: Train and evaluate our JIT-DCK and JIT-Smart in the JIT-DP and JIT-DL tasks under cross-project settings.
   ```shell
 sh train_jitdck_cross_prj.sh
 sh train_jitsmart_cross_prj.sh